 Conclusion

-Using your phone or iPad to connect the guitar is helpful if you want to record anywhere.
-It’s also great to be able to bring your own portable amplifier everywhere with you.
+If you want to record anywhere, using your phone or iPad to connect the guitar is helpful.
+It’s also great to be able to bring your portable amplifier everywhere with you.

 If you’re looking for a mobile DAW with amp sims, I recommend BandLab.
 It’s free to use on your phone, and the desktop version is available if needed.
 You can also get Garageband or AmpliTube CS for iPad (Apple).

-Although the interfaces and software for computers are more developed, mobile device interfaces and applications are continuously improving.
-It’s close enough now that it can be hard to tell the difference.
+Although computer interfaces and software are more developed, mobile device interfaces and applications are continuously improving.
+They’re close enough now that it can be hard to tell the difference.